 A Unique Event Promoting Family Medicine Research

-PAFP Live CME Conference
+PAFP Live CME Conference and Research Day

-Research Day objectives:
+Researchers: Research Day Presenter Guidelines

-- To encourage practice-based research
+- To encourage practice-based research and quality improvement projects

 - To foster the development of research and presentation skills